Mercerenies/latitude/docs/tutorial/basics.md

     % foo.
     foo

+Note that this particular pattern, overriding an object's `toString` to be the name of the variable, is very common in Latitude, so it has specialized syntax.
+Using `::=` rather than `:=` in assignment will override the `toString` method automatically.

+    % bar ::= Object clone.
+    bar
+    % bar.
+    bar

 So far, we've only defined slots that have a constant value.
 When a slot has a constant value and an object receives the corresponding message, that constant value is simply returned.
 However, frequently,